pettazz/pettazz.com/2023/index.md

   <h1><small>January</small></h1>

+  <p>As promised, started working on the *other* place to put creative type stuff because it just doesn't fit the vibe here on nerd blag.
+Fart Depot dot biz will be made up of two sections, "I wrote it" and "I drew it" and of course be another highly automated Jekyll site.
+Today's *thing* in particular was mucking around with a design for it which is pretty simple but incredibly silly (if I can actually write the code to make it work).</p>

   <p>It's another written bit that you'll just have to believe me on for the time being.
 I promise I'll get this stuff sorted soon.
 Probably.</p>

   <p>Why, this very page you see before you!
 Still needs a fair amount of help, specifically templatizing it so I don't have to do so much manual editing each day and can use markdown in these little blurbs.
 I'd also like to add a little graphic for "type of thing" to indicate whether it was writing or a doodle or some coding nonsense, but it's off to a good start if you ask me.
 Original cool timeline thing taken from <a href="https://codepen.io/letsbleachthis/pen/YJgNpv" target="_blank">this CodePen</a>; I feel like I learn ten new things about CSS every time I do anything with it these days.</p>